ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 Before we start, let's discuss the concept of `atomicity`.
-By saying that the set of operations is `atomic`, you imply the guarantee that operations (usually representing a single logical part) will behave as if they were a single step.
+By saying that the set of operations is `atomic`, you imply the guarantee that operations will behave as if they were a single step.
+Usually such operations represent a single logical step.
 No other thread can observe the operation in a half-complete state.

-Concept of Thread Safety arises exactly from the problem that it's hard to guarantee all operations within your data structures are `atomic` so you have to introduce several indirection layers for them.
+Concept of `Thread Safety` arises exactly from the problem that it's hard to guarantee all operations within your data structures are `atomic`, so you have to introduce several indirection layers to make it work.
 Pieces that have to be synchronised are also hard to identify.
-In more complex scenarios you have to also think about the access patterns, and despite safety of the concrete operations, one can still end up with an unpredictable state.
+In more complex scenarios you have to also think about the access patterns, and despite the operations themselves look safe, one can still end up with an unpredictable state when using a combination of those.

-"Traditional" example of non-atomic operation is pretty much anything that looks like a "single entry", but is, in fact, multiple, for example, there's an integer field `a` with an intial value of 0, which is updated from two threads:
+"Traditional" example of non-atomic operation is pretty much anything that looks like it's done in a single step, but is, in fact, done in multiple, for example, there's an integer field `a` with an intial value of `0`, which is updated from two threads:

 ```java
 // One is trying to update it by adding 100 to it